lockss/lockss-rtd-portal/docs/software/turtles/overview.rst

 .. glossary::

    YAML
-      A structured text format, like XML or JSON.
+      A structured data format, like XML or JSON.

    YAML configuration object
-      A :term:`YAML` object that describes the configuration of an entity, using a specified vocabulary.
+      A :term:`YAML` object that describes the an entity and its configuration, using a specified vocabulary.
 A YAML file contains one or more YAML configuration objects.

    Plugin set
       A code repository containing the source code and unit tests of one or more LOCKSS plugins.